 - Country: United States

 - Most popular video: 3d animated Family Guy cool whip scene

-- Patreon: you can support Travis in his mission to bring logos to life by becoming one of his patron by clicking here.
+- Patreon: you can support Travis in his mission to bring logos to life by becoming one of his patrons by clicking here.

-On his YouTube channel, Travis shares insights on his process to create three dimensional logos from 2D images.
+On his YouTube channel, Travis shares insights on his process to create three-dimensional logos from 2D images.
 You can watch the whole process from the designing part to the 3D printing part.
-Travis often collaborates with other 3D printing creators, either to bring their logos to life, or to create insanely cool objects such as this retro Sonic the Hedgehog logo, with Chaos Core Tech.
+Travis often collaborates with other 3D printing creators to bring their logos to life or create insanely cool objects such as this retro Sonic the Hedgehog logo, with Chaos Core Tech.

 - Creator name: Lauren Renee

 - Most popular video: DIY Wall Ombre Painted Canvas

 - Patreon: Lauren needs patrons’ help to be able to keep making awesome videos.
 You can support her by clicking here and contribute to her Patreon.